 With the foundation set, we focused on visual quality:

 - Deeper Light and Shadow: Traditional real-time rendering often limits light bounces to 1–3, which makes interiors look flat or dark.
-D5 Engine stably calculates 8+ light bounces.
+D5 Engine stably calculates multiple bounces.
 Light travels naturally through the scene, creating rich indirect illumination and soft shadows.
 You don't need fake "fill lights"—natural skylight alone is enough to illuminate a room realistically.

 - True-to-Life Materials: Using energy-conserving BRDF calculations, we've addressed the noise and artifacts often seen in complex materials.
 Glass looks transparent with accurate refraction; metals are sharp; fabrics look soft and believable.